-- Submission of Athletic Training Major Application.
+- 1. Submission of Athletic Training Major Application.
 (October 15 for Spring admission, March 15 for Fall admission.) - 2.
-Academic Requirements. - 1.
-Completion of at least 48 semester hours, prior to beginning the program\. - 2.
-Minimum of 2.50 cumulative GPA on all previous college work. - 3.
-Completion of all athletic training requisites and required supporting courses\. - Minimum of "C" in each athletic training prerequisite and required supporting course (core), with a minimum 2.75 cumulative "core" GPA. - 3.
-Two letters of reference, at least one from a healthcare professional. - 4.
-A minimum of 50 documented hours of observation experience under the supervision of a certified athletic trainer.
-Students documenting more than 50 hours may be given preference when more students qualify for admission than can be accommodated. - 5.
-Signed statements of understanding and proven ability to meet "additional requirements."
+Academic Requirements. - a.
+Completion of at least 48 semester hours, prior to beginning the program\. - b.
+Minimum of 2.50 cumulative GPA on all previous college work. - c.
+Completion of all athletic training requisites and required supporting courses\. - d.
+Minimum of "C" in each athletic training prerequisite and required supporting course (core), with a minimum 2.75 cumulative "core" GPA. - e.
+Same requirements as outlined in items 3-5 in the Early Admission to Major above.

 Transfer students wishing to be admitted to the athletic training major need to follow the procedures for admission above.
 Transfer students may complete general education requirements and possibly the required supporting course requirements at other accredited institutions of higher education.
 (See Graceland University's policies on transfer students and credits.)
-In addition, to ensure program quality and integrity, classes that encompass clinical proficiencies (e.g., ATHT1400, ATHT1500, ATHT3100, and classes limited to athletic training majors) may be transferred only if the student demonstrates competence in all areas for a particular class.
+In addition, to ensure program quality and integrity, classes that encompass clinical competencies (e.g., ATHT1400, ATHT1500, ATHT3100, and classes limited to athletic training majors) may be transferred only if the student demonstrates competence in all areas for a particular class.
 The curriculum director will be the final authority on demonstrated competence.